-ST. HELEN'S CATHOLIC PRIMARY SCHOOL'S PLAYGROUND CODE 2018
+ST. HELEN'S CATHOLIC PRIMARY SCHOOLPLAYGROUND RULES

-- We will involve other people when they are on their own. - We will help anyone who is hurt or upset. - We will speak to everyone in a polite way. - We will do what the Midday Assistants ask us to do and will offer help when needed. - We will look after the play equipment and help to put it away. - When disagreements occur, we will try and sort them out or get the help of an adult. - We will not hurt anyone with physical violence or unkind words. - When a new child or adult joins our school, we will welcome them onto the playground and make sure that they feel involved. - We will only go where we are supposed to be in order that the adults can keep us safe.
+- We will involve other people when they are on their own. - We will help anyone who is hurt or upset. - We will speak to everyone in a polite way. - We will do what the Midday Assistants ask us to do and will offer help when needed.

+- We will look after the play equipment and help to put it away. - When disagreements occur, we will try and sort them out or get the help of an adult. - We will not hurt anyone with physical violence or unkind words. - We must remember that everyone has their own personal space and we will not touch them without their permission. - When a new child or adult joins our school, we will welcome them onto the playground and make sure that they feel involved. - We will only go where we are supposed to be in order that the adults can keep us safe.